kirkzhangtech/kirkzhangtech.github.io/source/_posts/随笔/five_ways_to_kill_your_dreams.md

 If you want to kill your dreams, endeavour to do all this and you would do a fabulous job.
 Just kidding… Rid yourself of all these attitudes and thoughts and you will be on your way to living a wonderful life.

-Watch the Ted Talk below.
+Watch the Ted Talk below